Together...Understanding Our Social World

 Come join us & be recognized as a leader of best practices, social media analytics, social media trends and changes in platforms and channels.
 We help you stay in the know of what is happening in this ever changing world of social media.

-Ann Michaels & Associates, one of our sponsor companies, conducted a small social media listening study on the subject of Sparkling Water.
+Ann Michaels & Associates, one of our sponsor companies, conducted a Social Media Listening Study on the subject of Home School VS Public School.
+As you can image emotions run high on this very controversial subject.

-By monitoring the web for a thirty-day period of time, they were able to glean over 400 data points revealing sentiment, demographics of the consumers, and where they were sharing these posts the most.
+By monitoring the web for a three month period of time, leading up to the new school year, Ann Michaels scrapped over 10K data points revealing sentiment, demographics, share of media, and much more.

 Copyright 2017, Social Media Research Association.
 All rights reserved